Vishvaa08/5010CEM_Group1/README.md

 Downloading Instructions:
-1. Create a new project in your computer.
+1. Download the project ZIP file.
-2. Download this project ZIP folder.
+2. Open project in IDE and create a new file called prvkey.json
-3. Extract everything from the ZIP into your new folder.
+3. Copy & paste the json code below into the file.
-4. Run index.html on your computer using xampp localhost.
+4. You are now connected to the database!